davidgozalo/ih_datamadpt0420_final_project/README.md

 > Do not forget to include `__trash__` and `.env` in `.gitignore`

 ### **ToDo**
-Agree on the scope
+- Agreement on the scope
-Deliver business rules
+- Documentation on business rules
-Cleaning data
+- Exploratory analysis
+- Data cleaning

 ### **Further info**